ethereum/EIPs/EIPS/eip-draft_described_data.md

 wish to additionally provide a way to further examine the transaction.

-If accepted, the transaction data is set to the computed **described data**, the derived transaction is signed and sent.
+If accepted, the transaction data is set to the computed **described data**, the derived transaction is signed and sent, and the **description string** and serialized signed transaction is returned.

 ### Signing Described Transaction